NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 4 - Decision Trees.md

 ![[../../../../../NotebookAssets/Pasted image 20230228231051.png]]
 For a tree we need to find the split on the largest reduction variance.
 This will allow us to split and guess an estimate of the weight.

+## Tree Ensembles
+Decisions trees are sensitive to changes in their data, and then in relation the entropy completely changes.
+To avoid this we have multiple trees that gives a more general approach.

+### Sampling with Replacement & Random Forest
+Is a way to generate multiple trees.
+We randomly pull samples and and construct new training set, it does not matter if we have duplicates.

+**Bag Decision Tree**
+* Create a new training set
+* Generate Tree
+* Repeat multiple to generate trees
+**Random Forest**
+* Bag Decision Tree
+*